steltenpower/combined-presence/README.md

 No tele-presence, but physically together, in a Corona-safe way:
 Have a transparent board acting like a 2-sided whiteboard, possibly with a roof on top to guide soundwaves from one side to the other (and keep you dry).
 Could also be x-shaped for 4 persons.
+Or maybe just open an outdoor with a window and stand on opposite sides.

+A wall-to-wall floor-to-ceiling transparent room screen, to virus-separate a room (make sure both sides have independent ventilation and all users are likely to NOT have a serious virus